nicholashopper/gnarathon-site/README.md

-# Django, uWSGI and Nginx in a container, using Supervisord
+# Gnarathon.com
+Gnarathon.com is a hub of online information.
+This information ment to document moments and inform the longboard community about Texas's largest longboard event.

 ### Build and run
 #### Build with python3
-* `docker build -t mysite .`
-* `docker run -d -p 80:80 mysite`
+* `cd gnarathon-site`
+* `docker-compose up`
-* go to 127.0.0.1 to see if works
+* go to 127.0.0.1 to see if works!
-# gnarathon-site